RNNLogic: Learning Logic Rules for Reasoning on Knowledge Graphs: Conclusion

 \section{Conclusion}

-This paper studies learning logic rules for knowledge graph reasoning, and we propose an approach called \method{}. \method{} treats a set of logic rules as a latent variable, and a rule generator as well as a reasoning predictor with logic rules are jointly learned.
-We propose an EM-based algorithm for optimization.
+This paper studies learning logic rules for knowledge graph reasoning, and an approach called \method{} is proposed. \method{} treats a set of logic rules as a latent variable, and a rule generator as well as a reasoning predictor with logic rules are jointly learned.
+We develop an EM-based algorithm for optimization.
 Extensive expemriments prove the effectiveness of \method{}.
 In the future, we plan to study generating more complicated logic rules rather than only compositional rules.
+Besides, we plan to extend \method{} to other reasoning problems, such as question answering.